Kravis Summer Arts Camp

 Kravis Summer Arts Camp provides an opportunity for students from across the city of Tulsa to express their creativity and be immersed in the fine arts for two full weeks each summer.

 The generous funding from the Raymond and Bessie Kravis Foundation provides for exemplary instructors who are experts in their artistic discipline.
-Each Kravis instructor is given a supply budget that allows them to provide the tools and materials they need so your child will have an experience that would not be part of a regular elementary fine arts classroom.
+Each Kravis instructor is given a supply budget that allows them to provide the tools and materials they need so your child will have an experience that would not be part of a regular fine arts classroom.

 The high school camp immerses students in the visual arts and develops their artistic knowledge and technical skill to help them prepare a mature portfolio of work sought by undergraduate art school admissions.
 Because of the intensive nature of the high school camp experience, only students with a serious interest in the visual arts should register.

-- Camp Dates: June 6-17, 2022
+- Camp Dates: June 2-13, 2025

 - Time: 9:00am-3:00pm

-- Location: University of Tulsa, Phillips Hall
+- Location: University of Tulsa

-- Tuition: $200.00; $175.00 early bird registration fee if paid by April 4, 2022
+- Tuition: $200.00; $175.00 early bird registration fee (March 13-April 7)

 Printmaking